 On this page we have compiled a list of scholarships, awards, and grants for which international students may be eligible.
 There is no separate or additional application, with the exception of the music or other discipline-based scholarships, the ELCA International Women Leaders Scholarship and the StudyIowa Anne Doyle Award.
 All applicants meeting the priority application deadline will be automatically considered.
 The awarding is based on a full review of the admissions file, including the applicant’s school performance, course rigor, demonstrated need, teacher recommendations, musical talent if applying for a music scholarship, and other established criteria.

-The academic scholarship, ranging from $18,000 to $28,000, is called Achievement Award, Martin Luther Scholarship, Dean’s Scholarship, President’s Scholarship, or Founders Scholarship.
+The academic scholarship, ranging from $26,000 to $34,000, is called Achievement Award, Martin Luther Award, Dean’s Scholarship, President’s Scholarship, or Founders Scholarship.
 It is awarded on the basis of academic performance in school, predicted IB scores, SAT, ACT and/or TOEFL/IELTS/DET test results, and a full review of the admissions file.
 It is renewable each year for four years, provided a student maintains satisfactory academic progress.

-Diversity Enrichment Scholarships are awarded to students from distinctive and broadly diverse backgrounds based on their potential to enrich the educational environment on campus and make positive contributions to the larger world.
+Luther Global Leaders Scholarships are awarded to international students and U.S. students living abroad at time of admission to Luther.
+The scholarship recognizes the talents and leadership potential of students from around the world whose very presence on campus connects us deeply, personally, and globally.
 The scholarship amount varies; it’s determined based on demonstrated need and/or potential contributions to enhancing campus life.
-It is renewable each year for four years as long as a student makes satisfactory academic progress.
+It is renewable each year for four years, as long as a student maintains satisfactory academic progress.

 Luther Transition Grant, valued at $800, is provided for all incoming international students to help them make a smooth adjustment to college life in the U.S. This is a one-time award, and it is intended to help new students pay for expenses related to textbooks, school supplies and other initial personal expenses.